Filip Salač: CarXpert Prüstel GP (2021)

 Following his decision to leave the Snipers team, and the sudden death of Jason Dupasquier in Italy freeing up a spot at Prüstel GP, the two parties agreed to a contract, and Salač would ride for Prüstel for the remaining 9 races of the season.
 He finished in the points in the first three races, before crashing out in the next three, but ended the season well, with two 10th places in Misano and Portimão, before capping off the season with a 4th place in the season closer at Valencia.
 Salač finished 16th in the championship standings, with 71 points.

 Moto2 World Championship

-Gresini Racing Moto2 (2022–)
+Gresini Racing Moto2 (2022–2023)

-In September of 2021, it was announced that Salač would move up to Moto2, with the Gresini Racing team for the 2022 season.
+In September 2021, it was announced that Salač would move up to Moto2, with the Gresini Racing team for the 2022 season.

+Elf Marc VDS Racing Team (2024–)

+Elf Racing Team Marc VDS has announced that Filip Salač will join their Moto2 project for the 2024 Moto2 World Championship.